kyle0418/K-Chat/README.md

 # Tips

-This chat software has no "server", so the response time may be longer
+This chat software has no "server", so the response time may be longer.

-Please close VPN before using
+Please close VPN before using.